littlebizzy/slickstack/docs/cloudflare.md

 The live Nginx configuration includes this file in the global `http` context.

 After Nginx processes a trusted Cloudflare request, `$remote_addr` represents the visitor address.
+The original network peer remains available to Nginx as `$realip_remote_addr`.

-This affects:
+Real-IP restoration affects:

 - `/var/www/logs/nginx-access.log`
 - Nginx per-IP request and connection limits
 - WordPress and PHP applications reading the remote address
 - Adminer rate limiting
 - the current Fail2ban Nginx filters
+- any Nginx access rules that evaluate the client address

 Without real-IP restoration, many visitors can appear to come from the same Cloudflare proxy address.
 That can make logs less useful and cause per-IP security controls to group unrelated users together.